 Focused on structure | Focused on content | Focused on learners |

-All three types of learning platforms, LMS, LCMS, and LXP, naturally pursue the same goal: they want to implement further training in the digital space.
+All three types of learning platforms, LMS, LCMS, and LXP, naturally pursue the same goal: they aim to implement further training in the digital space.
 Only the orientation and focus change.
-Depending on what is most important for your company and your employees, you should choose your perfect learning platform accordingly.
+Depending on what is most important for your company and your employees, you should select your perfect learning platform accordingly.

 👉 Of course, there are also platforms that combine different types.
 For example, the blink.it learning platform is a combination of all 3 categories:

-LMS: comprehensive participant management, assessment of learning progress, and certificates
+LMS: comprehensive participant management, checking learning progress and certificates

 LCMS: easily create and design content and courses directly on the platform